richmahn/en_tn/job/front/intro.md

 #### What style of writing is in the Book of Job? ####

 The beginning and the end of the Book of Job are mostly narrative, forming the introduction and conclusion.
 However, most of the book is poetry.
 This is well-suited to the lessons in the book, which apply equally well to people living in any time period.
 There are many examples of this philosophical kind of poetry from the ancient Near East.

-#### How do I translate the term "friends"? ####

-While the ULB uses the term "friends" in reference to Eliphaz, Bildad, and Zophar, this word is somewhat misleading.
-Eliphaz, Bildad, and Zophar are not really Job's friends.
-Instead, they try to persuade Job to say something about God that he believes is false.

 #### Is the Book of Job difficult to translate? ####